The Weight of the LSAT in Law School Applications

 LSAT Scores and Merit Scholarships

-Although scholarships for law school are typically based on a number of factors, including GPA, test scores, field of interest, and personal background, strong LSAT performance can be eminently helpful to financing a legal education.
-Exploring the financial aid section of law school websites may yield a number of promising opportunities.
-For some scholarships, admitted students are considered automatically, while for others, an application process and interview may be required.
+Although scholarships for law school are typically based on several factors—including GPA, field of interest, and personal background—a strong LSAT performance can be incredibly helpful to financing a legal education.
+Exploring the financial aid section of law school websites can yield a number of promising opportunities to those willing to spend time reading them.
+Admitted students are automatically considered for several scholarships at certain institutions, while other scholarships require a separate application process and interview.
+It is worth doing your research when it comes to scholarships and financial aid, and improving your chances of securing financial assistance for law school is yet another reason to take preparing for the LSAT seriously.